ddeeproton2/ChatPGP/README.md

 Configure the NodeJS server in "chatPGP-NodeJS/!start.bat"

-Configure MySQL in "chatPGP-PHP-MySQL/ajax.php"
+Configure MySQL connexion to the server in "chatPGP-PHP-MySQL/ajax.php"

-Create a MySQL Database, with the name specified into "chatPGP-PHP-MySQL/ajax.php" (default "tchat1")
+Create a MySQL Database from your phpmyadmin, with the name specified into "chatPGP-PHP-MySQL/ajax.php" (default "tchat1")

+Put the folder in a public folder chatPGP-PHP-MySQL and rename it as you want to request it from the webbrowser

 ___________________

 How it works ?